ADGEfficiency/teaching-monolith/statistics/readme.md

 - [Visual Information Theory - colah's blog](https://colah.github.io/posts/2015-09-Visual-Information/)
 - [Sutton & Barto - Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2018.pdf)

-I reccomend all the resources above and thank all the authors for their excellent contributions to the world.
+I recommend all the resources above and thank all the authors for their excellent contributions.

 ## Course content